The Waste Core Strategy and Development Management Policies document was adopted on 5 November 2012.

 This gives further planning guidance into the suitability of waste related development on the Employment Land Areas of Search in Hertfordshire that are identified in the adopted Waste Local Plan.

 Employment land is designated by local planning authorities as being suitable for employment uses such as general industry, including waste management.

 It is important to note that this document does not introduce any new policies to Hertfordshire’s Waste Local Plan, nor does it propose any new waste sites.

 Its purpose is to assist applicants who wish to develop waste management facilities on any of Hertfordshire’s Employment Land Areas of Search.

 We're planning to adopt our new Waste Local Plan in 2021.

-As the Waste Planning Authority, Hertfordshire County Council encourages the use of Site Waste Management Plans (SWMPs).
+As the Waste Planning Authority, we encourage the use of Site Waste Management Plans (SWMPs).
 See the policy (policy 12 Sustainable Design, Construction and Demolition on page 69) in the Hertfordshire Waste Development Framework.

 These support proposed developments to encourage sustainable waste management.

 The plans aim to reduce the amount of waste produced on site.
 Of particular relevance to change of use proposals is waste created from internal alterations.